fedora-riscv/releng/docs/source/index.rst

 Typically people won't immediately be granted the ability to sign packages and push updates for example.
-A couple of tasks you could start out with are troubleshooting why builds are failing (and if rel-eng could take actions to fix it) as the requests are submitted to trac or help with scripts for various rel-eng tasks.
+A couple of tasks you could start out with are troubleshooting why builds are failing (and if rel-eng could take actions to fix it) as the requests are submitted to pagure or help with scripts for various rel-eng tasks.

 There are also a number of tools that Fedora Release Engineering uses and